Overview

 Biophysical Profile

 Sometime after 32 weeks, your care provider may recommend a biophysical profile that combines an ultrasound evaluation with a non-stress test.
-This test is performed if there is a question about fetal health and well-being resulting from either an examination, symptoms or if your pregnancy is considered high risk.
+This test is performed if a question about fetal health and well-being results from an examination, symptoms, or your pregnancy is considered high risk.

 Group B Strep

 In the United States, it is standard practice to test all expecting mothers in week 36 or 37 for group B strep.
-Your doctor or midwife will swab your vagina and rectum and send the sample to a lab.
+This test involves a swab of your vagina and rectum, and the sample is sent to a lab.
 The treatment for GBS is the administration of antibiotics during labor.
 This episode covers prevention, testing, treatment, and reducing risks.

 Third Trimester Interventions